-State data is not available for some priority areas identified in the Local Control Funding Formula law.
-For these priority areas, the State Board of Education approved the local indicators, which are based on information that local educational agencies collect locally.
+State data is not available for some priority areas identified in the Local Control Funding Formula (LCFF) statute.
+For these priority areas, the California State Board of Education (SBE) approved the local indicators, which are based on information that a local educational agency (LEA) collects locally.
 The local indicators are:

-- Coordination of Services for Expelled Youth – County offices of education only
+- Coordination of Services for Expelled Students (Priority 9) – County offices of education only

-- Coordination of Services for Foster Youth – County offices of education only
+- Coordination of Services for Foster Youth (Priority 10) – County offices of education only

 How is performance measured on the local indicators?

 The standards approved by the SBE require an LEA to:

 - Annually measure its progress in meeting the requirements of the specific LCFF priority; and

 - Report the results as part of a non-consent item at a regularly scheduled public meeting of the local governing board/body in conjunction with the adoption of the Local Control and Accountability Plan (LCAP); and

 - Report results to the public through the Dashboard utilizing the SBE-adopted self-reflection tools for each local indicator.